 7. ENERGY EFFICIENCY STANDARD FOR SOCIAL HOUSING (EESSH)

 7.1 The EESSH is based on a minimum energy efficiency rating, as defined within the energy performance certificate (EPC) for a property.
-The energy efficiency rating is taken from Standard Assessment procedure (SAP) energy calculations and the EESSH uses the 2009 version of Sap as its basis.
-Since January 2009 we have been obliged to provide and EPC for each of our properties at the time of re-let.
+The energy efficiency rating is taken from Standard Assessment procedure (SAP) energy calculations and the EESSH uses the 2012 version of Sap as its basis. toWe provide and EPC for each of our properties at the time of re-let.

 7.2 The EPC gives an energy efficiency rating which is used for EESSH purposes.
 And the Association will continue to update its records as each property is relet, and as guidance changes. .